richardcrabtree/resume/alternative.md

 + Blacklist mitigation

 #### Networking
-+ Juniper firewalls
++ Juniper firewall configuration and support
-+ Cisco firewalls and switches
++ Cisco firewall and switch configuration and support
-+ BigIP load balancers
++ BigIP load balancer configuration and support
-+ Architect, build, and support IPSEC VPN tunnels
++ IPSEC VPN tunnel design, deployment, and support
 + PCI compliance remediation

 #### Customer Service
 + Successfully promote confidence in my company, our products, and in my ability to solve customer problems
-+ Develop rapport and relationships of confidence with customers who have diverse needs
++ Develop rapport and relationships of confidence with customers who have diverse needs and look to me for guidance
-+ Recognition of my customer’s short and long term goals
-+ Meet the customer’s immediate concerns and provide guidance for future goals
++ Recognition of my customer’s goals, both short and long term, and successfully applying this understanding to meet the customer’s immediate concerns and provide guidance for future goals
-+ Clearly communicate while adapting to the audience’s level of knowledge and urgency
++ Clearly communicate while adapting to the audience’s level of knowledge and urgency.
 + Resolve highly complex and non-routine problems, questions, and complaints
 + Empower customers to manage common changes independently
 + Provide recommendations to handle growth in capacity requirements and enhance reliability
-+ Receive consistently high ratings in customer satisfaction
++ Recieve consistently high ratings in customer satisfaction

 # Certifications